 While Georgia customers can go straight to the HealthCare.gov website for coverage, it may be beneficial to shop around using a comparison site like this one.
 Getting current quotes from multiple carriers can help you find a plan that adequately addresses your needs and fits your budget.
 Brokers can also help explain your options more clearly.

-In 2018, Georgia customers will be able to choose from four carriers on the exchange, which is one fewer than last year.
+In 2018, Georgia customers were able to choose from four carriers on the exchange, which is one fewer than the 2017 open enrollment period.

 - Ambetter from Peach State Health Plan (owned by Centene)

 - Anthem Blue Cross Blue Shield of Georgia